pillowsofwind/pillowsofwind/README.md

 - Evaluation
 - Robustness
 - Interpretability
+- Societal impact of AI models: safety and more

 🤗 If you are interested in my work or see potential for collaboration, please do not hesitate to contact me!